pkarsy/AutomaticSchoolBellTimer/README.md

 ### Using other boards instead of DevKit
 The most important defference between boards is the ESP chip.
 We have 3 options here: ESP32 ESP32-S2 ESP32-C3

 - ESP32 boards(like DevKit) are prefered over ESP32-S2 or ESP32-C3.
 They always come with a dedicated USB-serial chip (CP2102, CH9102, CH340) and this characteristic allows easy programming and recovering.
+Ber careful with [the pins you can use.](https://duckduckgo.com/?q=esp32+what+pins+to+use)

 - ESP32-C3.
 I have witnessed some instability whith C3(at 2025) : When the ESP32-C3 does not find an AccessPoint, frequently crashes.
 It recovers immediatelly but lets stay on the safe side.
-Some boards do not have Serial ardware.
+Some boards do not have Serial hardware creating headaches with installation and recovering.

 - ESP32-S2.
 No Hardware Serial.
 Some boards come without PSRAM and are practically unusable.

 - There are many board specific limitations.
-For example for ESP32 LOLIN32 Lite: The battery charger must not be used, no 5V output for a relay.
+For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): The battery charger must not be used, no 5V output for a relay.
 Only 1 GND pin (we can simulate VCC and GND with GPIO pins)

-- Avoid tiny boards, almost always are missing crusial parts like Serial, GND etc.
+- Avoid tiny boards no matter how cute they are, almost always are missing crusial parts like Serial, GND etc.

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.